1nst4ll/mango-news/docs/admin-ui.md

     -   **Discovered Sources List:** Any discovered sources will be listed with their name and URL.
 An "Add as New Source" **shadcn/ui Button** is available for each discovered source.
 -   **Existing Sources:** View a list of all configured news sources.
     -   **Add New Source Button:** A **shadcn/ui Button** to open the modal for adding a new source.
-    -   **Sources List:** Each source is displayed within a styled list item, showing its details (name, URL, active status, AI summary setting, scraping method, include/exclude selectors).
+    -   **Sources List:** Each source is displayed within a styled list item, showing its details (name, URL, active status, AI summary setting, AI tag setting, scraping method, include/exclude selectors).
 Action buttons (**shadcn/ui Buttons** for "Scrape Now", "Edit", and "Delete") are available for each source.
 -   **Add/Edit Source Modal:** A **shadcn/ui Dialog** component is used for the modal form to add or edit a news source.
-The form utilizes **shadcn/ui Input**, **Label**, **Select**, **Textarea**, and **Checkbox** components for input fields and controls.
-New fields have been added for "Article Link Template" and "Exclude Patterns" to configure open-source scraping behavior.
+The form utilizes **shadcn/ui Input**, **Label**, **Select**, **Textarea**, and **Switch** components for input fields and controls.
+Fields for "Enable AI Summary" and "Enable AI Tags" are available to configure these settings per source.
+Additional fields have been added for "Article Link Template" and "Exclude Patterns" to configure open-source scraping behavior.

 ## Source Discovery